-All holdings in the portfolio were assessed for their individual carbon intensity, resulting in portfolio carbon intensity level comparable with the benchmark.
-The sub-fund also assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.
+All holdings in the portfolio were assessed for their individual greenhouse gas intensity, resulting in a PAI score lower than the benchmark.
+The sub-fund also assessed ESG scores resulting in a higher ESG score than the benchmark throughout the reporting period.
+In addition, all holdings were assessed for violations of UNGC and OECD principles ensuring good governance practices within the portfolio.